Finble/github_profile/README.md

 ==========

 ```
+:construction:
 As a hiring partner
 So I can view information about Github users rapidly
-I want a list of Github users
+I want a list of Maker's Github users
 ```
 ```
 As a hiring partner
 So I can find a specific user
 I want to SEARCH for a particular user by username
 ```
 ```
 As a hiring partner
 So I can find a specific user
 I want to VIEW a particular user by username
 ```
 ```
 As a hiring partner